 Just as its name implies, Mexican Cream flesh is thick and sweet, with a creamy texture.
 The fragrance of the fruit is like pineapples getting married with passion fruit.

 The fruits do well in the production of beverages and smoothies.
 Apart from that, Mexican Cream is also an ideal candidate for desserts.
-The combination of the guava paste and cream cheese brings out a wonderful result, the famous Bocadillo con Queso of Mexico.
+The combination of the guava paste and cream cheese brings out a wonderful treat: Bocadillo con Queso of Mexico (guava paste with cheese).

 3. China White